 Will either party’s prior use of drugs and/or alcohol be a factor when reporting sexual misconduct?

 Not unless there is a compelling reason to believe that prior use or abuse is relevant to the present complaint.

 What should I do if I am uncertain about what happened?

-If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the LPC sexual misconduct policy, you should contact the Dean of Student Services’ Office or the Student Health Center.
+If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the LPC sexual misconduct policy, please contact the Title IX Coordinator or the Student Health and Wellness Center.
 They can help you to define and clarify the event(s), and advise you of your options.

 TITLE IX Links: